DataJuggler/DataTier.Net/README.md

 https://github.com/DataJuggler/DataTier.Net/blob/master/DataTier.Net/Class%20Room/Documents/DataTier.Net%20Users%20Guide.pdf

 --
+Update 9.15.2019:
+Major Milestone

+DataTier.Net 2.0.3 has been released.

+DataTier.Net now works with Dot Net Core!

+When you get started with DataTier.Net, if you are creating projects for both .Net Framework and Dot Net Core then you will need to still complete Step 2 of the setup screen.
+If you only want to create Dot Net Core projects, you may skip installing the .Net Framework project templates.

+Note: As of today you must use Visual Studio 16.3 Preview 3 to use DataTier.Net with DotNetCore.

+Install DataTier.Net.Core.ProjectTemplates

+Open a command prompect or PowerShell and execute:

+dotnet new -i DataJuggler.DataTier.Net.Core.ProjectTemplates

+You should see a message the project templates have been installed:

+DataJuggler.DataTier.Net.Core.ProjectTemplates      DataTier.Net.Core.ProjectTemplates

+Then to create a new data library project, navigate to the folder in your command prompt:

+cd (full path to project directory)

+Example:

+cd c:\Projects\DotNetCoreTest

+c:\Projects\DotNetCoreTest>

+Create DataTier.Net Dot Net Core DataTier:

+dotnet new DataTier.Net.Core.ProjectTemplates

+This will create the four projects that make up a DataTier.Net data tier in the current folder.

+Updated documentation and videos are coming soon.

 Update 9.11.2019: I now have a new website: https://www.datajuggler.com

 I built this site using C#, SQL Server, Blazor and DataTier.Net.